-- They should be involved in the “special times” of the child’s growth and seek opportunities to talk about your own relationship wth
+- They should be involved in the “special times” of the child’s growth and seek opportunities to talk about their relationship with Christ.

 - They should pray for their Godchild.

-- They need to be people of faith, whom befieve in the Lord Jesus Christ, and have been baptised themselves.
+- They need to be people of faith, who believe in the Lord Jesus Christ and have been baptised themselves.

 During the service of baptism, parents and godparents be asked to respond yes to the following questions: